 I contacted Ox Expeditions who despite receiving my WhatsApp messages, decided to ignore me.
 I later realised that their groups comprised of young, 6 foot tall beauties with ravishingly long hair and perfect teeth… Make of this what you will.

 I then contacted Adventurisma who did respond and told me the hike would take three hours up and two down and they’d charge half price for the kids.
-They glossed over all the details and I didn’t feel confident in them.
+They glossed over all the details, didn’t provide proper food and I didn’t feel confident in them.

-Then somebody recommended Gilmer Soy; a local man who employs local guides and REALLY takes care of you.
+Then somebody recommended Gilmer Soy; a local man who employs local guides to support his village and REALLY takes care of you.
 I contacted him and within five minutes he had responded; answering all of my questions and more.
-All of the guides have been certified by INGUAT too and I felt he was trustworthy and honest and I decided to choose him.
+All of the guides have been certified by INGUAT (Guatemalan Tourist Institute) too and I felt he was trustworthy and honest and I decided to choose him.

 Why is Soy Tours different?